Studio Policies.

 Absences and Missed Lessons.

 Tuition is calculated with the expectation that a student may miss 2 lessons during the calendar year that they are unable to makeup.
 This means, if you attend all lessons during the calendar year, you will have attended 2 FREE lessons.
-But if you are looking for options to avoid missing lessons, I provide masterclasses and swap lessons and makeup labs.

-If you are taking individual lessons, you have more options.
 If you know you are going to be absent during your regular lesson time, I have a swap calendar you can utilize to reschedule your lesson.
 With 48-hours notice, just pick a new lesson time to use as a makeup for the one you are going to miss.
-Swapped lessons can be made up only during the semester they occur.
-I have an online swap calendar to make this easy for students.
-If there is less than 48 hours notice of a missed lesson, you can sign up for a masterclass or use it as one of your two FREE lessons.
-I do not provide makeups or swaps to lessons missed without 48 hours notice.
-I do not reimburse tuition for student absences.

-Individual Lesson Swap Calendar:
+Individual Lesson Swap Calendars:

 Spirit Lake: https://pedersenmusicstudio-swaps.square.site